GateNLP/wpextract/docs/index.md

 If you use this tool in published work, please cite [our EMNLP paper](https://aclanthology.org/2023.emnlp-main.349/):

 > Freddy Heppell, Kalina Bontcheva, and Carolina Scarton.
 2023.
 Analysing State-Backed Propaganda Websites: a New Dataset and Linguistic Study.
 In Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing, pages 5729–5741, Singapore.
 Association for Computational Linguistics.

+Permanent references to each release of this software are available from [Zenodo](https://zenodo.org/doi/10.5281/zenodo.12725781).